Blackhawks beat Stars 4-2 in fans’ return to United Center

 UP NEXT

-The teams play again Monday night at the United Center.
+The teams play again Monday night.

 Jay Cohen can be reached at https://twitter.com/jcohenap